trickstercache/trickster/docs/new-changed-1.0.md

 ### Config File

 Trickster 1.0 is incompatible with a 0.1.x config file.
-However, it can be made compatible with a few quick migration steps:
+However, it can be made compatible with a few quick migration steps (your mileage may vary):

 - Make a backup of your config file.
 - Tab-indent the entire `[cache]` configuration block.